In October 2019, Google announced the BERT Algorithm.

 - Exclude pages that rank because of their authority and backlink profile.

 Here is an in-depth article about picking the right SEO competitors for your analysis.

 Step #3: Create a document to gather the data

 To collect data in a comprehensive form, I'd recommend using a spreadsheet, text document, or whatever works for you best.
 Here is one of my templates for NLP competitors' analysis.
 It's downloadable, so you can use it for your own purposes.

 Especially in case of one-sided SERPs, be aware of using the preferred sentiment.
 Going for the opposite might make all your SEO efforts in vain.

 An easy example would be if all top search results of a product with positive reviews, and you created a negative review, that might negatively impact your rankings.
 Google has taken the historical data of the more relevant sites and apparently it favors positive reviews over the negative ones.

 Even though Google experiments with the sentiment, and it fluctuates over time, it can be challenging to get into the top ten with an unexpected undertone.
 Similarly, sometimes it is impossible to overtake one of the highest organic positions in Google with the content short on entities' appearance.

-Comparing yourself with direct competitors allows us to fulfil the content gap, estimate the user's intent behind the search query, and make the content more comprehensive and complementary.
+Comparing yourself with direct competitors allows us to fill the gap, estimate the user's intent behind the search query, and make the content more comprehensive.

 As much as I love the entities' selection, the sentiment valuation leaves room for improvement.